 Many Sicilian wine makers will happily organize a tour and tasting if you call ahead – in my experience, most discourage walk-ins.
 Gulfi, which wasn’t mentioned in the article, but produces excellent Mount Etna reds, is located near Modica in Chiaramonte Gulfi.
 If you’re in the Southeast and you don’t have a lot of travel time or don’t plan on visiting western Sicily or the Enta region, then Gulfi might be a good choice.
 At Gulfi, you can also reserve a table for lunch or dinner (with wine pairings of course!) in their beautiful dining room which overlooks the vineyards.
 The advantage of visiting a large-scale producer such as Gulfi is that they have vineyards all over Sicily including Mt.
 Etna and Western Sicily.
 This way, you’ll have the opportunity to taste an compare the Sicilian varietals that everyone’s talking about!

-Accursio Craparo, former 1-star Michelin chef of La Gazza Ladra in Modica Alta, struck out on his own in 2014 and opened Accursio in Modica Bassa, next to our favourite caffé (Caffé Dell’Arte).
+Accursio Craparo’s restaurant in Modica Bassa has just been granted 1 Michelin star.
+Former chef of La Gazza Ladra in Modica Alta, he struck out on his own in 2014 and opened Accursio in Modica Bassa, next to our favourite caffé (Caffé Dell’Arte).
 If you’ve seen the Sicily Unpacked episode on Modica, he’s the chef they feature.
 You can choose from a 4- or 6-course tasting menu (Sea, Land or Classic) or order à la carte.
 The wine list has an excellent selection of Sicilian, French and German bubblies, whites and reds and a smattering of wines from other regions in Italy, but most are Sicilian.
 Given that he is from a seaside town, the menu has many more fish and seafood options than you’d normally find in a Modican restaurant and according to our omnivorous friends, both the fish and meat dishes were delicious.
 The food is excellent, modern Sicilian food and the decor, mid-century Scandinavian meets rustic Sicilian, is lovely.
 It does cost 2 to 3 times the price of many nearby trattorias, but if you feel like splurging, I’d go for it.

 On our last night in Modica last summer, our friends took us to Il Girasole.
 It’s a little harder to find, in fact we’d never even heard of it before (it was once #1 on TripAdvisor – who knew?), but we were very pleasantly surprised.
 It’s cheap, unbelievably cheap for the quality – 2 people could have a couple of courses and wine for under 30 Euros.
 If you have a look at their menu online, (follow the link above) there is an English menu posted if you scroll past the Italian version.
 It’s simple Sicilian food and I have to say that the grilled vegetables and fennel pasta are outstanding.
 Because Il Girasole doesn’t have a patio you’d think that getting a table, even at the height of tourist season in August, would be easy, but no, we had to arrive early to secure a table and leave before the dinner rush.
 Reservations are recommended!